calliope-project/calliope/README.rst

 About
 -----

 Calliope is a framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework (code) and model (data).
-It is under active development (see the `roadmap <roadmap.rst>`_).

 A model based on Calliope consists of a collection of text files (in YAML and CSV formats) that define the technologies, locations and resource potentials.
-Calliope takes these files, constructs an optimization problem, solves it, and reports results in the form of `Pandas <http://pandas.pydata.org/>`_ data structures for easy analysis with Calliope's built-in tools or the standard Python data analysis stack.
+Calliope takes these files, constructs an optimization problem, solves it, and reports results in the form of `Pandas <http://pandas.pydata.org/>`_ and `xarray <http://xarray.pydata.org/>`_ data structures for easy analysis with Calliope's built-in tools or the standard Python data analysis stack.

 A simple example model is `included with Calliope <calliope/example_model>`_.